 Charming bungalows that overlook the garden with a swimming pool.
 The ruins are located 2.2 km away.

-Guest review: This is a really nice place in the middle of Palenque jungle.
+Guest review: This is a really lovely place in the middle of the Palenque jungle.
 There are loads of animals around to see.
-I was lucky to see some howler monkeys (funnily enough didn’t hear them but saw them jumping in the trees) It’s very close by colectivo to Palenque ruins so no need for booking a tour.
-The cabañas are very nice with comfy beds.
+I was lucky to see some howler monkeys (funnily enough, I didn’t hear them but saw them jumping in the trees).
+It’s very close by Colectivo to Palenque ruins, so there’s no need for booking a tour.
+The cabañas are very lovely with comfy beds.

 Check availability here